Discover the bestselling BillyOh Fraya Log Cabin

 Size

-Earlier, we told you to start by marking out a space in your garden and walking around it.
-Figure out how many people need to be in your insulated office or studio at one time and what’s comfortable.
+Mark out a space in your garden and walk around it.
+Determine how many people can be in your insulated office or studio at a time and what’s comfortable.

-Ultimately, you want to find a middle-ground between budget and quality where your building starts to pay for itself after a few years.
-That may be from saving on fuel to the cinema or not commuting which uses up around a whole week of your life and almost £2,000 a year on average!
+You want to find a middle ground between budget and quality, where your building starts to pay for itself after a few years.
+That may be from saving on fuel to the cinema or not commuting, which uses up around a whole week of your life and almost £2,000 a year on average!

 A Full Comparison Of Sheds vs. Cabins vs. Insulated Garden Rooms